PTSD and Addiction Treatment

 Women also experience this severe mental condition.
 According to the U.S. Department of Veterans, ten percent of women and four percent of men experience Post Traumatic Stress Disorder.
 Of course it is erroneous to believe that the disorder is only a result of warfare.
 Any number of significant negative experiences may lead to this post-trauma condition that can make it difficult to cope with everyday life.
 While many people that have this disorder are aware of their condition and the events that have caused its onset, there are still many that are left unaware they have undiagnosed and untreated PTSD.

 How is PTSD diagnosed?

-Those that experience constant fear and tension try everything they can to get avoid flare-ups of traumatic memories.
-Soon everything makes them nervous, and they’re constantly irritated, angry, or living in fear.
-The only way that they believe they can avoid these things is to numb their experiences of life.
-Abuse of painkillers, antidepressants, opiates and alcohol are of the most common addictions those with PTSD develop.
 Since living with PTSD can make it impossible to live in the real world, they create a space for themselves within this cloud of drugs and alcohol.
-Unfortunately, this method of self-medication can create abuse of these drugs and alcohol to the point where any sort of life they were living becomes completely unmanageable.
+Unfortunately, this method of self-medication as a treatment for PTSD can create abuse of these drugs and alcohol to the point where any sort of life they were living becomes completely unmanageable.

 Those commonly affected by PTSD and addiction: